-Many people assume that creating an estate plan is essentially the same as creating a Will andTestament.
-However, these two plans are not interchangeable – not in the slightest.
+Many people assume that creating an estate plan is essentially the same as creating a Last Will andTestament.
+However, these two terms are not interchangeable – not in the slightest.
 An estate plan is a comprehensive set of documents that are effective while you are still alive, as well as after your passing.
 A will is only one part of the estate planning process, detailing who gets your assets, who is in charge of distributing those assets, and who will be deemed guardian for your minor children after your passing.
 The other documents that comprise your estate plan dictate who should make personal decisions on your behalf while you are still living.

 These documents include:

 - Advanced healthcare directives “Living Will” and healthcare power of attorney gives the person of your choosing the ability to make healthcare decisions on your behalf should you be physically and mentally unable to.
 If you have strong feelings about whether you prefer to be kept alive (or not) in certain medical situations like an irreversible coma, these are very important documents to consider when creating your estate plan.

 - Durable power of attorney is a document stays in effect if you become incapacitated and unable to handle financial matters on your own.
 With a durable power of attorney, the person you appoint will be able to make financial decisions on your behalf that coincide with the preferred medical decisions outlined in your advanced healthcare directives.

 Avoid Costly Estate Litigations with a Solid Estate Plan

 At SCC Legal, we’ve seen more than our share of estate litigation cases gone wrong.
 If there is no comprehensive estate plan or Will and Testament in place, children or other family members may engage in dishonest or combative behavior if they feel they are being cheated out of their inheritance.
 These situations oftentimes get ugly and end with family ties being severed and substantial court costs.